AlCalzone/node-coap-client/README.md

 	}
 }
 ```
-To talk to a Trådfri gateway, you need to use `Client_identity` as the identity.
+To talk to a Trï¿½dfri gateway, you need to use `Client_identity` as the identity.

 ### Ping a CoAP origin
 ```